cantinac/bikerack/README.md

 ## Features

+* can be used to holdand lock up bikes
 * check availability of rack slots remotely
 * check status of bikes in the slots, i.e., "is my bike still here?"
 * download bike odometer info to track miles biked in our company dashboard